 MP for Rotherham

-Sarah Champion is the Labour Co-operative MP for Rotherham, first elected in 2012.
-She serves on the Commons Liaison Committee, the National Security Strategy Joint Committee and the International Development Committee, and has previously held a range of committee roles including as Special Envoy for Freedom of Religion or Belief.
+Sarah Champion is the Labour (Co-op) MP for Rotherham, first elected in 2012.
+She currently serves on three parliamentary committees—the Liaison Committee, the National Security Strategy (Joint) Committee, and the International Development Committee—and has sat on a range of policy committees during her time in Parliament.

-Declared financial interests include four visits outside the UK, one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.
+Declared six financial interests: four visits outside the UK, one entry for gifts, benefits and hospitality from UK sources, and one miscellaneous entry.

 Generated 21 February 2026